 The prediction experiment

 A CAPRI prediction round starts when an experimentalist offers an adequate target complex.
 Participants must register with the CAPRI Web site as predictors, servers and/or scorers.
 Registration remains open during the round.
-When the round starts, the predictors are given passworded access to atomic coordinates of the components, and they must submit models of the complex before a deadline set some weeks later.
-They are also invited to upload sets of up to 100 models that are merged before being communicated to the scorers.
+When the round starts, registered predictors are given access to atomic coordinates of the components, and they must submit up to 100 models of the complex before a deadline set some weeks later.
 The scorers will re-rank the scoring set and make their submissions before a second deadline.
-Submissions must contain no more than 10 models, ranked 1 to 10, and follow the format described on the CAPRI Web site. i
+Submissions must contain no more than 100 models, with the top 10 models ranked at the top in decreasing quality, and follow the format described on the CAPRI Web site.

 A Web server participating in the prediction experiment should return its submission within 24 hours of the time its manager downloads the target; a longer period may be arranged with the CAPRI organizers.
 Outside that period, the server should be accessible to the public, including to the CAPRI predictors.
 Servers are expected to contribute to the scoring set.

 CAPRI targets are protein-protein complexes, or possibly other complexes involving proteins, for which there is an 'unbound' experimental structure of the free components, and an unpublished structure of the complex.
 If only one component structure is available at the time of the prediction, the second component may be 'bound', that is, taken from the complex.
 Predictors may use all the information publicly available at the time the round starts, but predictions will be canceled if the target structure becomes public before the round is completed.